mginnard/hubot/README.md

 - `hubot> hubot add quote "<quote>"` - Adds a quote to the quotes array for later use.
 - `hubot> hubot cheer me up` - Show me a cat.

-Additional Commands:
+Secondary Commands:

 - `hubot> hubot get weather <zipcode>` - Gets the weather for the 5-digit zipcode provided.
 - `hubot> hubot do we have class today?` - Let's you know which day it is and whether or not class is scheduled.
 - `hubot> hubot help` - All core commands that hubot knows about.

-#### Running hubot Locally
+#### Getting Started & Running Hubot Locally

+Need help getting up and running with hubot?
+Start with the [GitHub Hubot Documentation](https://github.com/github/hubot/).

-You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.